Croatia national rugby union team: Famous players

 Croatia have a host of players who are New Zealanders, Australians and South Africans of Croatian origin who play the game and have played internationally for these countries.
 The first New Zealander of Croatian descent to play for Croatia was Brendon Winslow against Luxembourg in 1995.

-Other New Zealanders, were Paul Vegar (North Shore, NZ reps), Paul Vujcich (Counties, Manurewa and North Shore) and the Graham brothers Rob and Reon (Counties, Patumahoe, Manurewa).
+Other New Zealanders, were Paul Vegar (North Shore, NZ reps), Mario Vodanovich (Te Kauwhata, Counties), Paul Vujcich (Counties, Manurewa and North Shore) and the Graham brothers Rob and Reon (Counties, Patumahoe, Manurewa).

 Anthony Posa was another New Zealander who played many times for Croatia (1996–2003), playing out of both the GHA RFC, Glasgow, Scotland and Beverley RUFC, Yorkshire, England.
 He is now Head Coach of the Yorkshire Under 20 County side which has won numerous English National County Championships and coaches professionally at the Doncaster club in England.
 His family originated from the Island of Korčula.

 Frano Botica was a one time Croatian rugby player and former All Black, whose grandparents were also born in Korčula.
 Another former All Black who turned out for the Croatian side at the same time was Matthew Cooper.
 Dan Luger is an England representative whose father Darko Luger is from the island of Brac.
 Sean Fitzpatrick is another former All Black captain who has Croatian heritage.